 You’ve heard about many smartphones suddenly becoming unresponsive from an update.
 This is indeed possible as software updates not only brings positive outcomes but also some adverse system reactions.
 Normally, software updates are programmed to deliver positive results to the receiving device but because of many factors, the desired post-update output could not be achieved all the time.
 On a positive note, most post-update issues are just minor and therefore can easily be resolved by applying some workarounds.
 Mapped out below are a few applicable solutions to a post-update issue on the iPhone 11 Pro touchscreen that’s not responding after installing the iOS 13.2.3 update.
-Read on to find out why this happens and what to do if your iPhone ends up having the same issue after updating iOS.
+Read on to find out why this happens and what to do if you’ll have an iPhone touch screen not working issue after updating iOS.

 Troubleshooting an iPhone 11 Pro touchscreen that’s not responding after updating iOS

 Before troubleshooting, remove any protective casing, tempered glasses and other third-party screen accessories that might have hindered your iPhone from responding to touchscreen gestures.
 If you aren’t using any, make sure that the iPhone screen is free from oil, dust, or dirt.
 These factors can also affect the way your iPhone responds to touch input commands.
 If none of that works, then you can go ahead and begin troubleshooting your device to eliminate software-related factors that might have stopped the touchscreen system from working after the recent iOS update implementation.

 As usual, performing a force restart should be the first solution you should carry out.
 It’s an alternative way to restart a frozen iPhone.
 A force restart is also a way of ending all erratic apps and files including background applications on your device.
 Various types of software-related issues including post-update touchscreen issues can be resolved by a force restart, hence it’s a must-do.
 If you haven’t already, then force restart your recently updated iPhone 11 Pro with these steps: